*Students: please review your degree evaluation. Not all programs allow students to submit this request.

 The display of a thesis, dissertation, or project may be embargoed for a period of up to one year upon written request of the student and consent of the dean of Graduate Studies.
 Please review the Embargo Policy for instructions on how to submit a request.

 Graduate students who are not able to maintain a post-baccalaureate cumulative GPA of 3.00 or higher are academically disqualified from the university.
 Academically disqualified students are not allowed to take classes at SDSU or participate in graduate programs for one semester.
 After that time, they may apply for readmission.
-If there are serious and compelling extenuating circumstances beyond the student's control, the student may petition for immediate reinstatement.
-The petition is completed in conjunction with the graduate advisor.
-It must include a reasonable plan to immediately raise the post-baccalaureate cumulative GPA, and to complete all degree requirements in a reasonable time frame.
+However, if there are serious and compelling extenuating circumstances beyond the student's control, the student may petition for immediate reinstatement.
+Immediate reinstatement after disqualification means the student would petition to be reinstated the semester immediately following the semester they were disqualified.
+The petition should be completed in conjunction with the graduate advisor.
+It must include a reasonable plan to raise the post-baccalaureate cumulative GPA within one semester upon reinstatement and to complete all degree requirements in a reasonable time frame.
+A letter of support from the graduate program advisor is also required.

 Students who have been academically disqualified for more than 1 semester or left the university on academic probation and want to continue with their program must complete the Petition for Readmission and Reinstatement After Disqualification.
 Before submitting this form, the student should first reapply to the university during the application filing period.
 (Visit the Graduate Admissions Office website for application deadlines).
 Once the application has been completed and submitted, the student must submit this petition to the Graduate Admissions Office for review.
 The application will not be released electronically to the program for review unless the Readmission petition is approved.